 - Pros: High portability, premium design, haptic feedback

 - Cons: Scroll wheel can be finicky

 First off, you'll notice the lack of a scroll wheel.
-This mouse utilizes a touchpad for a more natural and accurate scroll experience that works in four directions, and it features Haptic feedback (rumble) for tap functionality as well.
+This mouse utilizes a touchpad for a more natural and accurate scroll experience that works in four directions.
+It also features Haptic feedback (rumble) for tap functionality.

 - Pros: Slick design, multi-touch functionality, works on any surface

 The Apple Magic Trackpad marries form and function beautifully.
 It's a multi-touch and multi-scroll device.
 This means that instead of using a scroll wheel, you use hand gestures, like on a laptop touchpad.
 It's intuitive, though it definitely takes a bit of an adjustment.

 You can quickly scroll through screens and pages with a swiping gesture.
 To click, you can either tap or physically click it (if it's resting on a hard surface).